 Do not assume that someone else has already reported the emergency.
 Help us keep your community safe!
-We consider all of the below a gas emergency:
+We consider any of the below a gas emergency:

 - You smell gas or suspect a gas leak.

-- There is abnormal pressure (high/low flame) or no gas in all your gas appliances.
+- There is an abnormally high or low flame or no gas in all your gas appliances.

-- Gas to an appliance or heating unit stays on and cannot be shut off.
+- Gas to an appliance or heating unit cannot be shut off.